DanielKrawisz/Entropy/entropy.md

 This is how modern physicists think about temperature.
 Thus, temperature was a fundamental quantity when entropy was first proposed, but now entropy is seen as fundamental.

-This relation makes sense in terms of the concept of entropy given above because if the number of states in one system $B$ is going up more as more energy is provided to it than another system $A$, then one would expect it to be more probable for energy to flow from $A$ to $B$.
+This relation makes sense in terms of the concept of entropy given above because if the number of states in one system $B$ is going up more as more energy is provided to it than another system $A$, then one would expect it to be more probable for energy to flow from $A$ to $B$ than from $B$ to $A$.

 ## Maxwell's Demon